MightyOrm/Mighty/README.md

 ### .NET Core

-If you are switching to .NET Core, then you must now pass in a connection string where you would have previously passed in a connection string *name* to Massive.
-This is because .NET Core doesn't have any default config file support and so there no standard meaning for a connection string *name* in .NET Core, unlike in .NET.
+If you are switching to .NET Core then you must now pass in a connection string where you would have previously passed in a connection string *name* to Massive.
+This is because .NET Core doesn't have any default config file support and so there is no standard meaning for a connection string *name* in .NET Core, unlike in .NET.

-When *not* on .NET Core, both these syntaxes are supported, Mighty works out for itself which one was passed in: it can make a quick test to see if what you have passed in is indeed a connection string name, according to .NET's config file support, and if it's not then Mighty will try to parse what you've sent in as a connection string.
+When not on .NET Core both these syntaxes are supported.
+Mighty works out for itself which one was passed in.
+It can make a quick test to see if what you passed in was indeed a connection string name according to .NET's config support, and if it's not then Mighty will try to use what you've sent as a connection string.
 Both syntaxes are perfectly useful (when not on .NET Core) and having both also means that old Massive code will just keep working.

-NB When you pass in a connection string (as opposed to a connection string name) (as you MUST, on .NET Core) this needs some new way of specifying which database provider you want to use (the provider is specified next to the connection string, for each named connection string in .NET config files).
-To do so, simply add the non-standard `ProviderName=...` to your original connection string:
+NB When you pass in a connection string as opposed to a connection string name to initialise Mighty (as you now MUST, on .NET Core) then this needs some new way of specifying which database provider you want to use (a database provider is specified next to the connection string itself, for each named connection string in .NET config files).
+To do this, simply add the non-standard `ProviderName=...` to your original connection string:

 ```csharp
 string someConnectionString = "param1=abc;param2=dec;param3=fgh";